vega/voyager/README.md

 ## Demo

 To access the Voyager 2 demo, please access http://vega.github.io/voyager2.
-(This is currently still showing Voyager from an older codebase as the newer version is still under development.)
+(This URL is showing Voyager from an older codebase as the newer version is still under development and is not ready for demo yet.)

 ## Older Codebase